-In addition to the compensation-related actions we took during fiscal 2011, we maintain other compensation practices that support our executive compensation philosophy, as well as benefit our shareholders.
+Highlights of Compensation Practices.
+In addition to the compensation-related actions we took during fiscal 2012, we maintain other compensation practices that support our executive compensation philosophy, as well as benefit our shareholders.
 Some of these practices include the following:

 - We tie compensation directly to financial performance.
 For our annual cash incentive awards and performance share awards, we require that certain threshold levels of financial performance be met in order for there to be a payout for that performance measure.
 For the annual cash incentive award, the threshold level of EPS performance must be met in order for there to be any corporate payout or any corporate portion payout to division participants.
-Additionally, even if maximum levels of performance are exceeded, our annual cash incentive awards and performance share awards are capped at 200% of target. - A significant portion of our executive officers' compensation is "performance-based" or "at risk," ranging in fiscal 2011 from 80% of total direct compensation for our Chairman and CEO to more than 60% of total direct compensation for our other currently-employed named executive officers, assuming target levels of performance and grant date fair values for equity awards. - Value received under our annual equity awards varies based on our financial performance and/or long-term stock price performance.
-Payouts of our three-year performance share awards to our executive officers vary based on financial performance as payout of those awards is contingent upon meeting threeyear cumulative performance goals.
-Any value received by our executive officers from annual stock option grants is contingent upon long-term stock price performance in that the stock options only have value if the stock price exceeds the exercise price.
+Our annual cash incentive awards and performance share awards also have maximum levels of financial performance and therefore, are capped.
+At maximum or greater than maximum levels of performance, our annual cash incentive awards and performance share awards are capped at 200% of target. - A significant portion of our executive officers' compensation is "performance-based" or "at risk," ranging in fiscal 2012 from 63% of total direct compensation for our named executive officers other than the Chairman and CEO to 79% of total direct compensation for the Chairman and CEO, assuming target levels of performance and grant date fair values for equity awards. - Value received under our annual equity awards varies based on our financial performance and/or long-term stock price performance.
+Payouts of our three-year performance share awards to our executive officers vary based on financial performance as payout of those awards is contingent upon meeting three-year cumulative performance goals.
+Any value received by our executive officers from annual stock option grants is contingent upon long-term stock price performance in that the stock options only have value if the stock price at the time of exercise exceeds the exercise price.

-- Pursuant to the terms of our 2010 Plan, all equity awards granted to our employees, including our executive officers, must have a minimum three-year vesting period, except in limited circumstances, and the repricing or exchange of any equity awards is prohibited without shareholder approval. - Our 2010 Plan and related award agreements, as well as prior stock option plans and agreements and performance share plan and agreements, include a "clawback" mechanism.
-Additional information is provided under "Clawback Provisions" beginning on page 71. - We do not have individual employment agreements or arrangements with any of our executive officers, except in connection with our CIC policy as described under "Change in Control" beginning on page 69. - We do not provide tax "gross-up" payments under our CIC policy or in connection with any other compensation, benefits or perquisites provided to our executive officers, with the exception of our relocation policy, in which we provide a flat supplemental "gross-up" to cover the incremental tax impact of certain relocation expenses. - · We provide only modest perquisites to our executive officers. - · We maintain stock ownership guidelines for all of our executive officers.
+- Pursuant to the terms of our 2010 Plan, all equity awards granted to our employees, including our executive officers, that have time-based vesting must have a minimum three-year vesting period, except in limited circumstances, and the repricing or exchange of any equity awards is prohibited without shareholder approval. - Our 2010 Plan and related award agreements, as well as prior stock option plans and agreements and performance share plan and agreements, include a "clawback" mechanism.
+Additional information is provided under "Clawback Provisions" on page 73. - We do not have individual employment agreements or arrangements with any of our executive officers, except in connection with our change in control severance compensation policy, or CIC policy, as described under "Change in Control" beginning on page 70. - We do not provide tax "gross-up" payments under our CIC policy or in connection with any other compensation, benefits or perquisites provided to our executive officers, with the exception of our relocation policy, in which we provide a flat supplemental "gross-up" to cover the incremental tax impact of certain relocation expenses. - · We provide only modest perquisites to our executive officers. - · We maintain stock ownership guidelines for all of our executive officers.